The ultimate guide to hosting a kids' birthday parties

 Do pick a theme

-If you’re struggling for inspiration, be guided by what your child is into.
-If they’re old enough, you can even workshop a theme together.
 Maybe they’re into Frozen, maybe they’re mad for fire trucks, or perhaps they’re obsessed with all things Bluey.
-Having a theme will help you land on decorations, even if it’s as simple as a blue balloon arrangement and Bluey-themed lolly bags.
+Having a theme will not only make the party super fun, but it will also help you land on decorations, even if it’s as simple as a blue balloon arrangement and Bluey-themed lolly bags.

-Don’t overcomplicate it, simple can be just as special
+Don't overcomplicate it; simple can be just as special

 This year for my daughter’s third birthday, our mantra was simplicity!
 Between work, travel, and a sick baby, my partner and I just didn’t have the time to go above and beyond.
 That didn’t mean I still didn’t panic at the 11th hour and worry we didn’t have enough activities planned to entertain the kids.
 But the truth is, even if it’s simple, kids will not give two hoots.